Senior Center in Redmond, Wash. earns first ever recognition for innovations in wood

 For the Redmond Center, wood for Mass Plywood Panels was sourced through Freres Lumber, from Bureau of Land Management forestland in Oregon’s Willamette Valley.
 Currently, building lumber is usually not traced to its source.
 But Sustainable Northwest, Opsis, and Freres traced and verified the source of the lumber for the Mass Plywood Panels used in the Redmond Center, which is an advancement in traceability that opens the door to recognize and reward forest stewardship in all its forms, regardless of whether landowners take part in certification – including federal agencies practicing ecological forestry and Tribes whose stewardship often reflects unique Traditional Ecological Knowledge.

 “We’ve been working since 2019 with leaders in the green building industry to build with and gain credit for using wood products linked to climate-resilient forest stewardship under the LEED and Living Building Challenge certification systems,” said Paul Vanderford, director of green markets for Sustainable Northwest.
-“This Innovation point for the Redmond Center gets the entire industry one step closer to being recognized for building with wood that supports healthy forests, a healthy climate, and resilient landscapes.
+“This Innovation point for the Redmond Center gets the entire industry one step closer to being recognized for building with wood that supports healthy forests and resilient landscapes.
 It is an exciting time; folks involved see transparency as a way to build relationship and elevate the values behind the wood products everyone uses.
 We are in active conversations with national associations representing landowners and mills across the country, taking lessons from this work, and agreeing to baseline transparency protocols that create value for everyone involved.”

 Photos by Sustainable Northwest and Opsis Architecture show the U.S. Bureau of Land Management forest restoration site in Oregon where the timber was procured; Mass Plywood Panels being manufactured at Freres Lumber; mass panel plywood being installed in the Redmond Center ceiling inside and eaves outside; and a rendering of the the final building.
 Construction will be complete in mid 2024.